 With a name like Mammoth, did you expect anything less?
 Get the high carb and high protein all in one weight gainer formula.
 Your carbs are coming from solid, good for you foods like sweet potatoes and quinoa.
 Combine that with the best quality whey protein isolate, concentrate, and micellar casein.
 You’re getting clean nutrition in large doses to help you build that lean mass you’re looking for.
-Available in chocolate, vanilla, strawberry, banana, cookies and cream, and chocolate peanut butter, Mammoth Mass is known for its amazing taste.
+Available in rich chocolate, vanilla ice cream, strawberry, banana, cookies and cream, and chocolate peanut butter, Mammoth Mass is known for its amazing taste.

 Sure, you can.
 We love a good protein powder.
 However, when we’re talking about increasing calorie consumption to 45 calories per kilogram of body weight, a protein powder alone might not bring all the carbs and other important factors your body needs to create more muscle.
 It’d be easy to have a scoop of protein powder with twenty grams of protein once a day, then have a giant bowl of ice cream at the end of the night to up your calories.
 By now, you understand that gaining muscle is more than simply increasing your calories.
 Those calories have to come from quality sources like your complex carbs and enough protein for your body and workouts.

 Weight gainers help to add a lot of calories in the form of mostly protein and carbs that come from good, quality sources.
 The design helps a person hit their nutritional goals without going overboard on junk food, and in an easy to drink manner.
 Remember how we said some fat gain is inevitable with muscle gain?
 You’re going to get a lot more fat and a lot less muscle if you skimp out on the quality carbs and protein.
 For convenience, we suggest using a weight gainer for anyone interested in bulking up.